SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 ```

 ::: good
-Figure: Good Example of Explicit datatypes ensure accurate data representation and extraction.
+Figure: Good example - Explicit datatypes ensure accurate data representation and extraction
 :::

-#### Avoid Inline HTML
+### Avoid Inline HTML

 While markdown allows the integration of inline HTML, it's recommended to avoid using it within Frontmatter.
 Using HTML can lead to rendering issues, especially when the markdown is processed by static site generators or other tools.

-- **Simplicity:** Sticking to markdown syntax within Frontmatter keeps the metadata clean and straightforward.
+- **Simplicity:** Sticking to markdown syntax within Frontmatter keeps the metadata clean and straightforward
-- **Portability:** By avoiding HTML, you ensure that the Frontmatter remains compatible with various markdown processors and platforms.
+- **Portability:** By avoiding HTML, you ensure that the Frontmatter remains compatible with various markdown processors and platforms

 However, some might try to use HTML for additional formatting or structure: